OrelMv/Movies-Subscriptions-App/README.md

 - Third that holds all the data that we deleted.
 - Fourth that holds the subscriptions of each movie, and a list of movies that each member has not whatched yet.

+For managing all this data there are BL files that contains all CRUD functionality, and according to the route and type of the HTTP request we take the right functionality from the BL files and return the response.

 ### Technologies
 - Javascript